AngleProtocol/merkl-docs/distribute/campaign-specific/clamm.md

 - LPs will need to provide a lot of token0 when creating positions (if token0 is in a position then it's not being dumped!)
 - Swappers will have a very good price when buying your token and have a very bad price because of slippage when dumping your token.

-Technically, you could put all the incentives on Token 0 but having some on fees will encourage LPs to have tighter positions, further decreasing slippage.
+You could put all the incentives on token0 but having some on fees will encourage LPs to have tighter positions, further decreasing slippage.

 ## 💰 Create an incentivization campaign with Merkl (legacy)